 To reduce the chance of a fire, a tiny house owner must properly install detectors and fire extinguishers.
 A small house’s location might affect its safety and structural integrity.

 Zoning rules and land-use restrictions could limit where you can build a tiny home, so people who live in them must ensure they have access to necessities like power and water.
+There are worst states for tiny homes where strict zoning regulations and high land costs can significantly affect your tiny home living.

 People may guarantee their tiny home is safe and pleasant by taking the appropriate measures and adhering to building laws and regulations.